reselbob/innosoft/04-services-under-docker/README.md

 In this lab we're going to spin up an MongoDB container.
 Then, we going to spin up a Node.JS application and bind it to the backing MongoDB container.

+You can use the Katacoda interactive learning environment, `https://katacoda.com/courses/ubuntu/playground`.

 ## Creating the MongoDB backing database application